 Mid-Quarter Reports for Middle School students provide 2-3 sentences about the content of the course followed by a 5-6 item checklist of learning and behavioral expectations.
 Student performance will be evaluated on a 1-4 scale for each item.
 Grades on quizzes, homework, tests, etc. will be included.

-The Head of Middle School reviews mid-quarter reports and quarter narratives and works closely with middle school teachers and advisors to identify students who are having academic difficulties.
-If your child is having academic difficulties, you'll hear from the teacher, Ms. Knoll, or your child's advisor to discuss strategies.
+The Director of Middle School reviews mid-quarter reports and quarter narratives and works closely with middle school teachers and advisors to identify students who are having academic difficulties.
+If your child is having academic difficulties, you'll hear from the teacher, Director of Middle School, or your child's advisor to discuss strategies.

 Mid-Quarter Reports for Upper School students provide a detailed progress report generated by Renweb that will allow you to see all grades received so far in the quarter and the assessment of all homework assignments.
 If your child has a current average under 75 in any class, you will also receive a comment from the teacher.